Meldiron/meldiron/README.md

 # Hey there 👋

-I am Matej Bačo, an open-minded software engineer.
+I am Matej Bačo, an open-minded software engineer from Czech Republic. 🇨🇿<br>
 I love giving to open source as much as I love receiving. 🎁

 ### 🚹 Basic Information